Learning to Discover Iterative Spectral Algorithms

 In this section, we introduce the neural network engine of \framework.
-As shown in Figure~\ref{fig:framework_teaser}, the neural network engine learns to construct a set of transition operators $\mathbf{M}_1, \dots, \mathbf{M}_d$ for each target matrix $\mathbf{X}$.
-The neural network engine consists of an embedding layer that generates embeddings for input matrices using approximate eigenspectrum information, and a backbone that produces the transition operators.
-In Section~\ref{sec:backbone}, we first introduce the pre-training of the backbone model, which serves as the foundation of \framework.
-Building on this, in Section~\ref{sec:embedding}, we further introduce the ``post-training'' of the embedding model, which makes \framework highly applicable in practice, where accurate eigenvalues are expensive to compute.
-Detailed structures of the neural network engine are described in Appendix~\ref{apprndix:model_structure_detail}.
+As indicated in Figure~\ref{fig:framework_teaser}, the neural network engine learns to construct a set of transition operators $\mathbf{M}_1, \dots, \mathbf{M}_d$ for each target matrix $\mathbf{X}$.
+It consists of an embedding layer that extracts the relevant spectral features from coarse spectral information, and a backbone model that maps the features to transition operators.